-- You will still need to re-approve an application from a centre if they make any changes to their application flow and submit it to the County FA.
+- You will still need to re-approve an application from a provider if they make any changes to their application flow and submit it to the County FA.
 This could be a new venue, a new coach, or a new start and end date amongst other things.

 - Consider if the venue put forward in an application is a suitable place to hold football and is a legitimate location on the Events Platform and PitchFinder.
 It's probably not best to approve a venue that is just a muddy field in the middle of nowhere.